Skip to content

 02

-In the practice of lithotherapy, garnet is used for its balancing effects on the chakras, particularly the root chakra, strengthening anchoring and connection to the Earth.
+In the practice of lithotherapy, garnet is used for its balancing effects on the chakras, particularly the root chakra, reinforcing anchorage and connection to the Earth.
 Its revitalizing properties make it a stone of choice for healing sessions, where it is used to recharge energies and promote physical and emotional well-being.

-The virtues and properties of garnet make this gem a precious ally in the quest for well-being and balance.
-Whether worn as jewelry, used in meditation, or simply kept as a pocket stone, garnet offers a constant source of strength, protection, and inspiration.
+Garnet's benefits and properties make it a precious ally in the quest for well-being and balance.
+Whether worn as jewelry, used in meditation or simply kept as a pocket stone, garnet offers a constant source of strength, protection and inspiration.

-To maintain the luster and energy of garnet, proper care is essential.
+To preserve the brilliance and energy of garnet, proper care is essential.
 Although garnet is relatively hard and durable, caring for this gemstone will prolong its life and maintain its natural beauty and vibrational properties.

-Garnet can be cleaned with warm water mixed with mild soap.
-Use a soft brush to gently remove any dirt buildup on the stone and in the gaps of the jewelry.
-After cleaning, rinse the garnet thoroughly with clean water and dry it with a soft, lint-free cloth to avoid water marks.
+Garnet can be cleaned with lukewarm water mixed with mild soap.
+Use a soft brush to gently remove any dirt build-up on the stone and in the interstices of the jewelry.
+After cleaning, rinse the garnet thoroughly with clear water and dry with a soft, lint-free cloth to avoid water marks.

-Avoid exposing garnet to extreme temperatures or sudden temperature changes, as this may cause damage or color changes.
-Keep garnet away from harsh chemicals such as chlorine and household cleaners, which could erode the stone or alter its finish.
+Avoid exposing garnet to extreme temperatures or sudden changes in temperature, as this may cause damage or color changes.
+Keep garnet away from aggressive chemicals such as chlorine and household cleaners, which could erode the stone or alter its finish.

-To recharge garnet and renew its energetic properties, place it under lunar light overnight, especially during a full moon, or expose it to sunlight at sunrise or sunset for a gentle recharge .
+To recharge garnet and renew its energetic properties, place it under moonlight overnight, especially during a full moon, or expose it to sunlight at sunrise or sunset for a gentle recharge.

-Garnet, with its rich color palette and deep metaphysical virtues, is much more than just a gemstone; it is a symbol of passion, strength and protection throughout the ages.
+Garnet, with its rich palette of colors and profound metaphysical benefits, is much more than just a gemstone; it is a symbol of passion, strength and protection through the ages.
 Its durability and timeless beauty make it a popular choice for jewelry, while its healing and protective properties make it a favorite in lithotherapy.

-By caring for your garnet, whether through regular cleaning, protection from damage, or through recharging rituals, you preserve not only its physical beauty, but also its vibrational energy.
-Garnet can thus continue to offer you its emotional, spiritual and physical support, illuminating your path with its inner light and protective force.
+By caring for your garnet, whether through regular cleaning, protection against damage, or recharging rituals, you preserve not only its physical beauty, but also its vibratory energy.
+Garnet can thus continue to offer you emotional, spiritual and physical support, illuminating your path with its inner light and protective strength.